-Then venture on to the Basilica of Santo Spirito.
-This is Brunelleschi’s second church in Florence, after the Basilica of San Lorenzo.
-It's a hidden gem, sitting in a shabby chic piazza in the Oltrarno district.
+Next, make your way to the Basilica of Santo Spirito.
+This church, Brunelleschi’s second in Florence after the Basilica of San Lorenzo, is a real hidden treasure.
+You’ll find it nestled in a charmingly eclectic piazza in the Oltrarno district.

-Brunelleschi thought beauty resided in harmony and mathematical perfection.
-He was inspired by the classicism of ancient Rome, creating an unassuming exterior and a rather severe interior.
-Inside, you’ll also find a fragment of one of Florence’s oldest Last Supper paintings and a large crucifix attributed to Michelangelo.
+Despite its unassuming exterior, this beautiful Florence church boasts a rather severe interior.
+Once inside, you’ll discover a fragment of one of Florence’s oldest Last Supper paintings, as well as a large crucifix attributed to Michelangelo.

 Day 3 Evening: Oltrarno Viewpoints

-Cap off your trip to Florence with some amazing views over the city from the Oltrarno.
+Cap off your 3 days in Florence with some amazing views over the city from the Oltrarno.
 The best viewpoints are at Piazzale Michelangelo and the Basilica of San Miniato al Monte.